meg768/react-bs/README.md

 - 2020-01-17 - Padding and margin values **horizontal** and **vertical** have been changed to **x** and **y** to better reflect Bootstrap notation.
 - 2020-01-17 - Fixed documentation error as of how you may import individual component to minimize size.
 - 2020-01-17 - Now using Bootstrap 4.4.1.
-- 2020-01-17 - Added Bootstrap CSS to the project, no need to require it from other places.